Terror victim’s daughter remembers ‘one of most gentle human beings’

 Ms Akhtar said that “as a Muslim woman” she wanted everyone “to voice any Islamophobic behaviour as it still exists so it is tackled right away”.

-Mohammed Kozbar, chairman of Finsbury Park Mosque, told listeners that Islamophobia in the UK is “much worse now than it was five years ago” and Muslims still do not feel safe.
+Speaking at the mosque service, Mohammed Kozbar, chairman of Finsbury Park Mosque, told listeners that Islamophobia in the UK is “much worse now than it was five years ago”.

 Mr Kozbar said: “The problem we are facing is that since this attack took place not much has changed in tackling Islamophobia.